theAstralProgrammer0/dApp_1.0/README.md

 ### What're Smart Contracts?

-A smart contract is a program written in Solidity.
-It is the code which spells out the backend logic (or business logic) of the decentralized application.
+A smart contract is a program written in Solidity which spells out the backend logic (or business logic) of the decentralized application.
 Essentially, it's the driving mechanism of how the dApp operates and influences the frontend.

 ### Blockchain